andreasmhallberg/readingnotes/README.md

 **Important:**

 1. **Only some of these notes are complete summaries of the respective reference.
-Most only contain notes on what I found interesting in the particular reference or of information that is of particular interest to me.**
+Often they only contain notes on what I found interesting in the particular reference.**
 3. **The headers with the complete bibliographical reference have yet to be properly formatted.
 Many still have Swedish formatting and no italics.**